graukin/skyrim_ingredients/README.md

 ### Python

 Python script understands -h or --help keys.
-Also you may print 'help' or 'h' while it's running.
+Also you may type 'help' or 'h' while it's running.

-Ingredients' names and effects may be painted in different ways.
-To use it you need [ansicolors](https://github.com/verigak/colors) library.
+Ingredients' names and effects may be colored in different ways.
+To use this feature you need [ansicolors](https://github.com/verigak/colors) library.
 To use alternative colors or painting logic change config src/python/config.json

 ### Node.js